 - Mathematics - minimum of three credit hours is required

 - Natural Sciences - minimum of six credit hours is required in biology, geology, chemistry, or physics.
 One course must include a lab component.

-- Arts & Humanities - minimum of nine credit hours is required in art, music, literature, philosophy, or specified history courses.
+- Arts & Humanities - minimum of nine credit hours is required in art, music, literature, philosophy, or humanities.
 Courses must be taken in at least two subject areas.

-- Social/Behavioral Sciences - minimum of nine credit hours is required in sociology, political science, psychology, economics, or specified history courses.
+- Social/Behavioral Sciences - minimum of nine credit hours is required in sociology, political science, psychology, economics, anthropology, geography, or specified history courses.
 Courses must be taken in at least two subject areas.